Theology of the Person: Personhood and the Public's Views

 ABOUT THE LECTURE

 The long theological and humanistic debate about the definition of the human, as well as the definition of the person, has occurred independently of the general public.
-In this talk John Evans reports on an in-depth empirical study of what the public thinks a human is and how these views differ from the views of academics.
+In this talk Professor Evans reports on an in-depth empirical study of what the public thinks a human is and how these views differ from the views of academics.
 He focuses on the public’s version of the biological, philosophical, and Christian theological definitions, and whether these definitions may impact how we treat each other.

 ABOUT THE SPEAKER